 Grace feels happy to be continuing in her education.
 She has formed a firm friendship with another CAMFED scholar, Tereza, who has a visual impairment.
 Together they are demonstrating to their community that their conditions need not hold them back from succeeding in education, and later employment.

-After school, they can look forward to graduating into the CAMFED alumnae network, CAMA, and overcoming challenges together as educated young women, who support each other and the next generation to learn, succeed and lead .
+After school, they can look forward to graduating into the CAMFED Association (CAMA), and overcoming challenges together as educated young women, who support each other and the next generation to learn, succeed and lead .